tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 In the example above, x is an ancestor to both y and z.
 However, because there is no ancestor relationship between y and z, the _seeing_ condition fails, and so y cannot see x, and z cannot see x.

 It may be the case that it takes time before nodes in the protocol detect the fork.
 For instance Bob may create z and y; but share z with Alice and y with Charlie.
 Both Alice and Charlie will eventually learn about the deception, but until that point, Alice will believe that y sees x, and Charlie will believe that z sees x.

 This is where the concept of _strongly seeing_ comes in.

 #### Strongly seeing

-See [HashGraph](#hashgraph): If a node examines its hash graph and notices that an event z _sees_ an event x, and not only that, but it can draw an ancestor relationship (usually via multiple routes) through a super-majority of peer nodes, and that a different event from each node also sees x; then it is said that according to this node, that z _strongly sees_ x.
+If a node examines its hash graph and notices that an event z _sees_ an event x, and not only that, but it can draw an ancestor relationship (usually via multiple routes) through a super-majority of peer nodes, and that a different event from each node also sees x; then it is said that according to this node, that z _strongly sees_ x.

 The following example comes from [[30]]: